forestdb/forestdb.org/models/generics.md

 (`tau~uniform(0,1)`) and must be inferred in context.

-Context here takes the form of the listener and speakers shared beliefs about the property in question --- `statePrior`.
+Context here takes the form of the listener and speakers shared beliefs about the property in question.
 The shape of this distribution affects model predictions, because the threshold must be calibrated to make utterances truthful and informative.
 The shape of this distribution varies significantly among different properties (e.g. *lays eggs*, *carries malaria*), and may be the result of a deeper conceptual model of the world.
-For instance, if speakers and listeners believe that some kinds have a causal mechanism that could give rise to the property, while others do not, then we would expect `statePrior` to be structured as a mixture distribution (Cf. Griffiths & Tenenbaum, 2005).
+For instance, if speakers and listeners believe that some kinds have a causal mechanism that could give rise to the property, while others do not, then we would expect teh prior to be structured as a mixture distribution (Cf. Griffiths & Tenenbaum, 2005).

+The following model `structuredPriorModel` instantiates this idea.

 ## Prior model